shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-2013-emacsy.md

 * **Use the Web, Luke.** This idea struck me recently.
 What if when we wanted to show a lot of information, say about some particular function `C-h f some-fun`, we opened a link to some internal web server?
-Emacsy serves up the information over HTTP and browser gives us a lot of features like links, styling, rich media, and perhaps some customization possibilities.
+Emacsy serves up the information over HTTP and the browser gives us a lot of features like links, styling, rich media, and perhaps some customization possibilities.
 The implementor only needs to send URL requests to some handler application.
 Fancier implementors could handle these URLs internally in a web view.

 I'm pretty taken with this last idea.
 It retains the ability to let the application be fully self-documenting without imposing a heavy